rleboeu/csce350/project-5-350/README.md

     where
 input.txt is the name of the input file
     and
-output.txt is the name of the output file
+output.txt is the name of the output file</pre>